microsoft/azuresql-devcontainers/src/dotnet/NOTES.md

 2. Type "Run Task" and select "Tasks: Run Task".
 3. Choose the task you want to run from the list.

-##### Execute SQL Query
+##### Verify database schema and data

-This task opens the `verifyDatabase.sql` file in your workspace and executes the SQL query in it.
-It uses the `ms-mssql.mssql` extension to execute the query.
-This task is part of the build group and is the default task that runs when you run the build task group.
+This task opens the `verifyDatabase.sql` file in your workspace and executes the SQL query using the `ms-mssql.mssql` extension.
+This is an optional task that will help you to get familiar with the sample `Library` database tables and data.

 ##### Build SQL Database project